We invite you to get to know us! Explore our campuses, our history and our news and events.

 Capilano University is a teaching-focused university offering a wide range of programs and services that enable students to succeed in their current studies, in their ongoing education, in their chosen careers, in their lifelong pursuit of knowledge and in their contribution as responsible citizens in a rapidly changing and diverse global community.

 CapU's main campus is in North Vancouver, with kálax-ay the Sunshine Coast campus located in Sechelt and CapU Lonsdale, an extension of our main campus, operating in the Lower Lonsdale neighbourhood of North Vancouver.

 To learn more about getting here, parking, carpooling, public transit, or getting around campus, visit Our Campuses.

 Capilano University (then a college) was founded in 1968.
 In 1973, we opened our permanent campus in North Vancouver.
-Four years later, we opened kálax-ay the Sunshine Coast campus in Sechelt and students were welcomed to CapU Lonsdale in 2019.
+Four years later, we opened kálax-ay the Sunshine Coast campus in Sechelt and students will be welcomed to CapU Lonsdale in 2020.

 In 2008, the provincial government changed our designation to Capilano University.
 Read more about Our History.